vadimchubok/movie-marathon/README.md

 ## How to Run

-1. Fork the repository on GitHub
+1. Clone the repository from GitHub
-2. Clone your forked repository

 ```bash
 git clone your-forked-repo-link
 ```